PluralKit/PluralKit/docs/content/faq.md

 * The message with the avatar may have been deleted, or the link may have become invalid.
 Try re-setting your avatar.
 * Discord sometimes has issues displaying avatars.
 We can't do anything about that, sorry :(

-### Why can't I use nitro emotes in some channels?
+### Why can't I use nitro emoji in some channels?
-Webhooks inherit the nitro emoji permissions from the `@everyone` role, so the `@everyone` role must have the permission "Use External Emoji" to be able to use nitro emotes through PluralKit.
+Webhooks inherit nitro emoji permissions from the @everyone role, so @everyone must have the "Use External Emoji" permission to be able to use nitro emoji with PluralKit.
+If it still doesn't work, make sure this permission isn't denied in channel overrides (found in channel settings -> permissions).

 ### Why can't I invite PluralKit to my server?